opentaps/open-climate-investing/ui/README.md

 ## Configuration

-The UI uses the same db.ini configuration file, so you do not have to configure the database for it separately.
+The dashboard uses the same db.ini configuration file, so you do not have to configure the database for it separately.